census-bds/disaster-tool/README.md

 This project visualizes the dominant industries and products in areas affected by Hurricane Ian.
 We aim to provide a reusable pipeline that can be re-applied for other natural disasters.

+### Setup

+One data file is not available via API: download the 2017 NAPCS structure file from [here](https://www.census.gov/naics/napcs/?274456) to get 2017 NAPCS labels.

 ### Data sources

 **Quarterly Census of Employment and Wages (QCEW)**